christhetree/webmushra_video/README.md

 * User-visible error messages and loading spinners
 * Data validation
 * Require users to listen to each condition at least once
-* Require users to move each rating scale at least once
+* Require users to rate the reference condition within some range during training
 * Support for mean opinion score (MOS) tests with video (coming soon)

 Some benefits of this implementation are the following:
 * Videos do not have to be hosted on a third-party site, giving the user full control over deployment and privacy
 * Videos are automatically loaded in their entirety which enables seamless synchronization with the audio files and prevents buffering / connectivity issues
-* Videos are decoupled from the audio tracks which prevents duplicate videos and enables lossless audio codecs to be used
+* Videos are decoupled from audio tracks which prevents duplicate videos and enables lossless audio codecs to be used
-* Additional feedback can be captured at a video-level of granularity
+* Additional user feedback can be captured at a video-level of granularity to identify problems with specific experiments
 * Can be easily deployed as a study on Prolific through the use of custom URL parameters and revealing a completion code at the end
+* Users can be filtered out during training through the additional optional requirements of having to listen to each condition and / or rate the reference condition >30 and <70 (this prevents people from assuming 0 means "preference equal to the reference" if they do not read the instructions properly)

 ## Local Quickstart Guide (macOS)
 1. `git clone git@github.com:christhetree/webmushra_video.git`